UtkuBulkan/waracle/README.md

 this library handle some specific file input &amp; output operations

-For compilation on Mac OS in the root directory for the project :
+For compilation on Mac OS, follow the instructions below :

 ```
 # mkdir waracle;